-To help athletes achieve bilateral equivalence, RPM² measures bilateral equivalence, gait analysis, and cycling mechanics.
+RPM² helps athletes measure bilateral equivalence, gait analysis, and power.
 In essence, RPM² is three devices in one and at a very reasonable cost.
 RPM² is pre-set with six “range of motion” exercises, seven “gait” exercises, two “force distribution” exercises, as well as four cycling exercises.
 The pre-set exercises are designed to provide accurate information with regard to bilateral equivalence.
 Based on the measurements provided by RPM², coaches and athletes can adjust training regimens and techniques to achieve higher performance.

-RPM² is the first and only footbed cycling power meter in the world and measures both right and left leg power, as well as collective power.
-RPM² also measures force when cycling.
+RPM² is the first and only footbed power meter in the world that measures both right and left leg power, as well as collective power.
+RPM² can also measure force when cycling causually.
 In the same manner as with gait, the cycling application divides the ride into separate measurement points.
 Additionally, RPM² can determine if the foot, while on the bike peddle, is pronating or supinating, which could lead to more pressure on the anterior or medial compartment of the knee.